mtoensing/remove-links-and-urls-from-comments/readme.txt

-=== Remove links and URLs from comment text ===
+=== Basic links and URLs remover from comment text ===
 Contributors: MarcDK
 Tags: comments, comment, link, links, url, remove, prevent, stop, automatic Requires at least: 2.x
 Tested up to: 4.8
-Stable tag: 1.0
+Stable tag: 1.1
 GitHub Plugin URI: mtoensing/remove-links-and-urls-from-comments

-A very simple plugin that prevents Wordpress from automatically creating links in the comments section.
+A very simple plugin that prevents Wordpress from automatically creating links in the comments section after 30 days.

 == Description ==

-By using this plugin you can stop Wordpress from automatically creating hyperlinks from links in your visitors comments.
-There may be several reasons for doing so but the main purpose for my client was to stop all outgoing links he could not control.

 Since this plugin only effects your output your visitors links will show up as normal hyperlinks as soon as you deactivate this plugin.